Alison Bechdel: Fun Home

-In 2014, the Republican-led South Carolina House of Representatives Ways and Means Committee considered cutting the College of Charleston's funding by $52,000, the cost of the summer reading program for selecting Fun Home for a reading program.
+In 2014, the Republican-led South Carolina House of Representatives Ways and Means Committee considered cutting the College of Charleston's funding by $52,000 for selecting Fun Home.
+The addition of Fun Home to the summer reading list caused significant backlash from some conservative students who found the depiction of sexuality to be "immoral," and "pornographic" for "graphically showing lesbian acts."

-Fun Home premiered as a musical Off-Broadway at The Public Theater on September 30, 2013, and opened officially on October 22, 2013.
-The score was by Jeanine Tesori and the book and lyrics were written by Lisa Kron.
+Fun Home premiered as a musical Off-Broadway at The Public Theater on September 30, 2013, and officially opened on October 22, 2013.
+The score was written by Jeanine Tesori and the book and lyrics were written by Lisa Kron.
 Kron and Tesori made history as the first all-woman team to win a Tony Award for best score.
 Originally scheduled to run through November 3, 2013, the run was extended multiple times and the musical closed on January 12, 2014.
 The Public Theater production was directed by Sam Gold.
 Sets and costumes were by David Zinn, lighting by Ben Stanton, sound by Kai Harada, projections by Jim Findlay and Jeff Sugg and choreography by Danny Mefford.
 The musical played at Broadway's Circle in the Square Theatre, with previews from March 27, 2015, and an official opening on April 19, 2015, running to September 10, 2016.
 Sam Gold, who directed the Public Theater production, also directed the show on Broadway, leading the Off-Broadway production team.
 The Off-Broadway cast reprised their roles on Broadway, except for the actors playing John, Christian, and Medium Alison.
 The Broadway musical won five Tony Awards, including Best Musical, Best Performance by an Actor in Leading Role in a Musical, Best Original Score (Music and/or Lyrics) Written for the Theatre, Best Book of a Musical, and Best Direction of a Musical.